A rank based on Shelah trees: Definitions and basic properties

 We first check the consistency of $q\cup t$.
 Let $a\models p\cup s$ and $b=f(a)$.
 Then, $b\models q\cup t$.
 And now, we will verify that for any $i\in\alpha$, $\psi(y,a_i)$ divides over $Aa_{<i}$.
 As $\varphi(x,a_i)$ divides over $Aa_{<i}$, we have a sequence $(c_{ij}:j\in\omega)$, indiscernible over $Aa_{<i}$, such that $c_{ij}\equiv_{Aa_{<i}}a_i$ for every $j\in\omega$ and $\{\varphi_i(x,c_{ij}):j\in\omega\}$ is inconsistent.
 We will check that $(\psi_i(y,c_{ij}):j\in\omega)$ is inconsistent too.
 Assume that $(\psi_i(y,c_{ij}):j\in\omega)$ is consistent.
 Then there exists $d\models\{\exists x(\varphi_i(x,c_{ij})\wedge\varphi(x,y)):j\in\omega\}$.
 As $f$ is bijective, $x=f^{-1}(d)$ is the same for every $j$, so $f^{-1}(d)$ realizes $\{\varphi_i(x,c_{ij}):j\in\omega\}$, a contradiction. \end{enumerate} \end{proof}

-\begin{remark} If $DD(p)\geq(|T|^+)_+$ then $DD(p)=\infty$. \end{remark} \begin{proof} Assume that there exists a tree in the definition of $DD$ of depth $\alpha=|T|^+$.
+\begin{proposition} If $DD(p)\geq(|T|^+)_+$ then $DD(p)=\infty$. \end{proposition} \begin{proof} Assume that there exists a tree in the definition of $DD$ of depth $\alpha=|T|^+$.
 So, some formula $\varphi$ and a number $k$ appear together infinitely many times in the tree.
 Therefore we can obtain a subtree with the same $\varphi$ and $k$ of depth $\omega$.
 By a compactness argument we can obtain a tree of any depth. \end{proof}